Korviaaslax – Chapter Three

 The wall beyond her sunken office suite contained a state of grace fusor-grid that connected to Cicatrix’s extraordinary exponential antennae array.
 She used to joke with JUu about talking to the fleas on Beta Kurrion from their boards.
 JUu had apparently taken it as a request for improved trans-galactic communication linkage.
 It wasn’t real time, but it was close.

 “You got any questions about your ops boards?”
 Pauline noticed the Empress’s distraction.
 She grimaced.
-The new title was going to be cumbersome in the command pit.
+Your new title is going to be cumbersome in the command pit.

 “Every op-mode offers multiple nexus source links.
 I need a filter squad assigned to my lists.
 I keep getting lost in the cross-refs and support materials.
 I don’t know enough.”